Ross, et al. v. Bank of America, N.A., (USA), No. 05-cv-7116 (S.D.N.Y.)

 All settling defendants and all non-settling defendants deny that they conspired with each other or that they violated any law, and assert that they have done nothing wrong or improper.

-Please go to the documents page to view the documents filed with the Court concerning the settlement with NAF, the reimbursement of litigation expenses, and the litigation generally.
-A copy of the Notice can be found here.
+Please go to the documents page to view the documents filed with the Court concerning the trial, the settlements, and the litigation generally.

-Please DO NOT contact the Court, the settling defendants, or the non-settling defendants with questions concerning the litigation and the proposed NAF settlement.
+Please DO NOT contact the Court, the settling defendants, or the non-settling defendants with questions concerning the litigation.
 For inquiries, please use the Contact Us feature on this website or dial 1-800-654-4393.

 If you would like information about the settlement in the related matter, In re Currency Conversion Fee Antitrust Litigation (MDL No. 1409), concerning foreign transaction fees, please click here or type www.ccfsettlement.com.